Uvalde school board accepts retirement from superintendent Hal Harrell | News Channel 3-12

 ™ & © 2022 Cable News Network, Inc., a Warner Bros.
 Discovery Company.
 All rights reserved.

-CNN’s Shimon Prokupecz, Matthew J. Friedman and Amy Simonson contributed to this report.
+CNN’s Shimon Prokupecz, Matthew J. Friedman, Amy Simonson and Holly Yan contributed to this report.